nau/scalus/docs/Advanced.md

         // this generates headList(...headList(sndPair(unConstrData(ctxData)))) code
         // to extract the signatories field from the ScriptContext val signatories = fieldAsData[ScriptContext](_.txInfo.signatories)(ctxData)
+        // or like this, which is equivalent val signatories2 = ctxData.field[ScriptContext](_.txInfo.signatories)
         val sigs = unListData(signatories)
+        // or like this, which is equivalent val sigs2 = signatories2.toList
         unBData(sigs.head) == hex"deadbeef"
+        // same as above
+        sigs2.head.toByteString == hex"deadbeef"
 ```

 ## Inlining constants